NogsMPLS/lerna/README.md

 $ lerna updated
 ```

-1. Check which `packages` have changed since the last release, and log it.
+1. Check which `packages` have changed since the last release (the last git tag), and log it.
+Lerna determines the last git tag created and run `git diff --name-only v6.8.1` for example to get all files changed since that tag.

 ### Diff